yantra-core/CrossWindow.js/ReadMe.md

     console.log('allCrossWindows', allCrossWindows);
     output.value += 'All CrossWindows: ' + JSON.stringify(allCrossWindows, true, 2) + '\n';

-    // Demonstrate retrieving a specific window by ID and sending a message let theWindow = crosswindow.getWindowById(crosswindow.windowId); // Get the current window by its ID console.log('theWindow', theWindow);
+    // Retrieving a specific window by ID and sending a message let theWindow = crosswindow.getWindowById(crosswindow.windowId); // Get the current window by its ID console.log('theWindow', theWindow);
     if (theWindow) {